-Then Universal pulled the guilt trip on her.
-Appealing to Shelley’s humanity, they asked her to take pity on Frank, to think about his sad situation—career woes, torn between family obligations and a very public romance with his hot mistress—while Shelley in contrast was about to be nominated for an Oscar for A Place in the Sun, and probably win the award!
+Appealing to her sensitive side, the studio asked Shelley to take pity on Frank, and consider his sad situation—career woes, torn between family obligations and a very public romance with his hot mistress—while Shelley, in contrast, was about to be nominated for an Oscar for A Place in the Sun, and probably win the award.

 Shelley did her part in the tear-jerking scene.
-But when it came time for Frank to sympathetically say his line, something like, ’I’ll have a cup of coffee and leave you two love birds alone,’ Frank did a classic Sinatra re-write, and instead muttered:
+But when it came time for Frank to sympathetically say his line, something like, ‘I’ll have a cup of coffee and leave you two love birds alone,’ Frank instead muttered:

 “I’ll go have a cup of Jack Daniel’s, or I’m gonna pull that blonde broad’s hair out by its black roots.”

 The screenwriter tried to keep things calm by insisting that he wanted the film to end with Frank’s Jack Daniel’s line.
-But no one bought that sorry excuse.
+But no one believed him.
 Eventually, Frank and Shelley pulled it together, Frank said the correct line, and filming wrapped.

 Frank's Two Words

-Still, Sinatra found a way to have the last word in the Shelley vs. Frank feud on his weekly television show that season.
-For weeks, Sinatra closed his show by saying, as if he were cursing,
+According to Shelly, Frank still found a way to have the last word in the Shelley vs. Frank feud: for weeks on his television program that season, Sinatra closed the show by saying, as if he were cursing: